 Expert clinic on menopause

-Heartwood and talkhealth are teaming up to present an online expert clinic on menopause.
+Heartwood and talkhealth teamed up to present an online expert clinic on menopause.

 Herbal medicine has much to offer women before, during and after the menopause.
 Plants contain useful compounds that can optimise normal body function by targeting tissues, organs and overall hormone balance.
 Unlike hormone replacement treatments, herbal medicines do not contain oestrogen and work best when directed at the root causes of the symptoms each individual woman experiences.